People

 Research Associate

-Andi designs and executes projects for industry partners and government organisations and does research on various geological topics ranging from crustal evolution to the formation mechanisms of heavy mineral sands deposits.
+Andi designs and executes projects for industry partners and government organisations, and does research on various geological topics ranging from ancient and modern sedimentary systems to crustal evolution.

 Andi joined the Timescales team as a PhD student in 2020, and became a staff member in 2023.